JAlcocerT/JAlcocerT/Z_ebooks/bip-ebook.md

     end
 ```

+Call it...value ladder, sales funnel or **Tier of Service**

+The point is: there is a trade-off!

 ### Option 2: The "Decision Matrix" (Best for comparisons)

 This version visually separates the "Self-Serve" options from the "Service" options, making it clear that they are two different paths based on what the user possesses more of (Time vs. Money).